xebadevs/Presentation/README.md

 <!-- who focus on <b>PHP-Laravel</b> and <b>React JS</b> technologies, <br> -->
 <!-- but constantly open to learn and apply several code languages. <br> -->

-I also have a Bachelor Degree in Psychology  :mortar_board:,<br>
+I also have a Bachelor Degree in Psychology  :mortar_board:<br>
 in which I have worked in the last years.

 However, I decided to dedicate myself to this exciting new profession. <br>